msu-cmse-courses/cmse495-SS24/0123-ASSIGNMENT_git_Team_Charter.md

 * [https://choosealicense.com/](https://choosealicense.com/)
 * https://creativecommons.org/licenses/

-**_Make sure you talk to your faculty advisor to know what type of license is approriate for your project given.
+**_Make sure you talk to your instructors to know what type of license is appropriate for your project given.
 What license you use may also depend on the NDA and IP agreement made with you and the sponsor._**

 Include a ```./LICENSE.txt``` test file in your top directory.
 Select which license to use using the following website.